mcgrof/kvm-boot/README.md

 This image is exposed to the kvm-boot guest kernel we boot later as a secondary disk, using qemu -hdb parameter.

-## guest-install
+## install-kvm-guest

-guest-install scripts can help you install an ISO image onto a target qcow2 image file, with a fully functionaly network in place, and exposing the linux-next development target image as a secondary disk.
+install-kvm-guest scripts can help you install an ISO image onto a target qcow2 image file, with a fully functionaly network in place, and exposing the linux-next development target image as a secondary disk.
 Example use:

-	$ ./guest-install -i /opt/isos/some.iso \
+	$ ./install-kvm-guest -i /opt/isos/some.iso \
 			      -t /opt/qemu/some.img \
 			      -n /opt/qemu/linux-next.qcow2

 That will by defalut use SDL to kick off your installation.
 Follow the steps to install the guest, be sure to install and enable SSH, some distros disable this